Validation of Procedures for Monitoring Crewmember Immune Function (Integrated Immune) - 07.15.14

 Postflight, each long duration subject performs two sessions: one at R+0 collecting four liquid saliva samples collected every other day starting on R+0 in conjunction with a blood draw and 24-hour urine collection.
 The second session occurs at R+30 days collecting four liquid saliva samples (performed every other day) with a blood draw and 24-hour urine collection occurring on the day between the second and third liquid saliva collections.
 Dry book saliva samples are collected on R+1 and R+30 days.
 A health survey is completed in conjunction with both post-flight sessions.
 Each short duration subject performs two post-flight sessions: one at R+0 collecting blood, 24-hour urine and dry saliva.
 The second is performed at R+14 collecting the same set of measurements as obtained on R+0.
 Liquid saliva is collected every other day for this entire duration (R+0 to R+14).

 Operations for this experiment consist of three types of sample collections: blood, urine and saliva.
 There are two types of saliva samples collected.
-Liquid saliva samples require the subject to soak a piece of cotton with saliva and place the cotton in a salivette bag.
+Liquid saliva samples require the subject to soak a piece of cotton (or inert polymer) with saliva and place the material in a salivette bag.
 Dry book saliva samples are collected on filter paper bound in a small, specialized book at certain time intervals throughout the collection day.
 For preflight and postflight baseline data collection only, 24-hour urine collections require the subject to collect all urine starting with the first void of the day and continuing for a full 24-hour period.

 Very little hard data exists regarding in-flight adverse medical events and the body’s ability to recover from such events during space flight.
 Of particular concern are conditions related to immunology; such as allergies, rashes, hypersensitivities, infections and wound healing.
 The data that does exist is often sequestered due to medical confidentiality.
 Therefore, in addition to collecting blood, saliva and urine, crewmembers will be requested to complete an immunology health survey.